© Bulldog Studio – Clovis Durand-Moldawan

 I organise writing workshops.
 One of the biggest project I’ve done so far with these workshops is “Gloire à nos souvenirs” implying kids from Centre d’animation and the Museum of Aquitaine.
 In 2016 I travelled to Uruguay and pasted my poems, in both French and Spanish, in Montevideo.

-My first novel will come out end of 2022.
 It’s feminist and talks about my grand-mother and my mother raised and born while Spain was Franquist.

 Hopefully all my books will be translated into English soon so you’ll be able to read them.